asadjvd/asadjvd/README.md

 ## 📈 Goal

-To leverage my production engineering background and transition into a **Cloud / DevOps Engineer** role.
+To leverage my telephony engineering background and transition into a **Cloud / DevOps Engineer** role.

 ---